jwwnz/AStar-Algorithm-8-Puzzle/README.md

 The purpose of this Readme file is to give a quick overview as to how to initiate and run this

+## The code
+The code for both A# and A star has been coded from pseudocode and no existing code has been used.

+A Star and A# is identical except for the two tweaks mentioned above.

+Given the extensive coding required, detailed comments have been written into the code to explain exactly how it has been designed for both A Star and A Sharp.

+The key differences in the algorithm is shown in the Puzzle ASharp

 ## Instructions to run the experiment

 The classes within this package is self-contained to run the experiment.